Allegheny Valley School District: Building

-Football field
+Allegheny Valley Athletic Stadium

 Since 1939, the Springdale Dynamos football team played home games at Veterans Memorial Field, located about half a mile from the high school.
 The Allegheny Valley School District leased the field from the borough of Springdale, but in October 2022, the district ended the lease due to costly infrastructure issues.
 The lease officially expired after the 2023-24 school year, forcing the Dynamos to play all 2024-25 games at other schools' fields.
 With no clear replacement site, some speculated that the district might renovate the existing soccer field across Butler Road to accommodate football as well.

-In March 2025, the district confirmed these plans, announcing a $2.68 million project to build a multiuse athletic field on district property.
-The new facility, developed in partnership with FieldTurf USA, Inc., will feature a synthetic turf field and a surrounding track.
-Construction is scheduled for completion in fall 2025, just before the football season, with the track finished by spring 2026.
+In March 2025, the district confirmed these plans, announcing a $2.68 million project to build a multi-use athletic field on district property.
+The new facility, developed in partnership with FieldTurf USA, Inc., featured a synthetic turf field and a surrounding track.
+Construction was completed in fall 2025, just before the football season, while the track was finished by spring 2026.
+The complex was officially named "Allegheny Valley Athletic Stadium" on September 25, 2026.